There are a few tips I want to share with you regarding wedding flowers!

 Have a towel ready

 This may sound funny but it is actually important, and being prepared can save us precious time!
 If your bouquet is made of fresh flowers, chances are they will be resting in water.
-Having a towel ready to dry the flowers will avoid getting the dresses wet, and also avoid a last minute scrambling.
+Having a towel ready to dry the flowers will avoid getting the dresses wet, and also avoid a last minute scrambling or drips on dresses.